-Second Acting a Broadway Show / Broadway Ticket Stub Passing
+Second Acting at a Broadway Show / Broadway Ticket Stub Passing

 A ticket guide for how to sneak into a performance of a Broadway show